 If you wish to photograph Puffins, they are around from late March to mid July and the best play to view them is from the south platform

-Have you been to the Cliffs?
+Have you been to the Cliffs of Moher?
 What are your thoughts?

 When Vancouver was awarded the 2010 winter Olympics, the most important event to snag tickets to was the men’s hockey gold medal game.
 Everyone in Canada wanted that ticket: hockey gold was the only thing that mattered.
 Canada had recently won its first men’s Olympic gold in 2002 in fifty years but to win on home soil would be a great accomplishment.
 During planning my Vancouver Olympic adventure, the hockey gold medal game was on my mind.
 I set up three accounts for me, mom and dad.
 I submitted my main request on my account and the two gold medal games for the men and women on my parent’s account.
 I was hoping to hit one.